Evangelical Presbyterian Church in Spain

-The Evangelical Presbyterian Church in Spain (Iglesia Evangélica Presbiteriana de España) is a confessional Calvinist and Presbyterian denomination in Spain.
-It was begun when the Presbyterian Church of Brazil sent missionaries in Huelva.
-The work spread to various cities of Spain.
-It has congregations in Don Benito, Sevilla, Getafe, Torrelodones, Madrid, La Coruña and Málaga plus the first work in Huelva.
+The Evangelical Presbyterian Church of Spain (Spanish: Iglesia Evangélica Presbiteriana de España) is a confessional Reformed and Calvinist Protestant denomination in Spain.
+It originated from missionary work of the Presbyterian Church of Brazil and was formally organized in 1999.
+As of 2021, the denomination maintained congregations in several Spanish autonomous communities, including Andalusia, Galicia, Extremadura, the Community of Madrid, and Catalonia.